-The financial stability of your participating insurer will ultimately be a factor in determining whether claims made against your firm will be paid and should, therefore, be one of the most important factors when choosing an insurer.
+- 5.15.
+The financial strength of your participating insurer will ultimately determine whether claims made against your firm will be paid and should, therefore, be one of the most important factors when choosing an insurer. - 5.16.
 Each principal and partner in private practice is responsible for their own business decisions, including choice of insurer, and must accept the consequences of those decisions for their firm.
 Each principal and partner of the firm should also consider their duty of care to each employee of the firm and, in the case of succeeding practices, former principals and partners, who will also be exposed to the consequences of loss of indemnity due to the insolvency of the firm's insurer, should it occur.